 We all know that it is dangerous for a pregnant woman to drink alcohol but it’s also a very good move to cut down on your drinking at least three months before you try to become pregnant in the first place.

 You might be confused as to exactly what the guidelines are about drinking in pregnancy and with good reason; you may see newspaper articles suggesting that a few units a week is fine; friends may tell you they drank with no problems, some say you should drink no alcohol at all.
 But the best advice is to avoid alcohol altogether, before conception and during pregnancy.
 That way, you are giving your baby the best start in life and you won’t be confused about what a ‘unit’ actually is.

 A number of studies suggest it does.
 The researchers haven’t yet established exactly how the drug (because alcohol is a drug) affects your body, but some feel that even ‘light drinking’ of up to five drinks a week can lower your chances.
 Obviously, that doesn’t apply to everyone (plenty of babies are conceived after a drunken night out, after all) but it is worth bearing in mind if you want to maximise your fertility potential, particularly if you seem to be having problems conceiving, or have had problems before.
 There’s also been research showing that drinking over six units a week cuts down the success rate of IVF.

 Yes.
 Alcohol lowers testosterone levels and sperm quality and quantity – quite apart from its effects on men’s sexual performance!
-He probably doesn’t need to cut it out completely but certainly ought to keep well within the recommended limits.
+He probably doesn’t need to cut it out completely but it’s certainly wise to keep well within the recommended limits.